wenlongche/SrcExpl/readme.md

 Installation
 ============
 1. Ensure ctags is installed on your system and that VIM can use it.
-2. Place the SrcExpl files in your Vim directory (such as ~/.vim) or have it installed by a bundle manager like Vundle or NeoBundle.
+2. Place the Source Explorer files in your Vim directory (such as ~/.vim) or have it installed by a bundle manager like Vundle or NeoBundle.
-3. Open the SrcExpl window with *:SrcExpl* or *:SrcExplToggle* or map these commands to keys in your .vimrc.
+3. Open the Source Explorer window with *:SrcExpl* or *:SrcExplToggle* or map these commands to keys in your .vimrc.

 Requirements
 ------------
-SrcExpl requires:
+Source Explorer requires:
 * Vim 7.0 or higher
 * ctags